YX-HCI/YX-HCI.github.io/_projects/cogail.md

 ---

-This is a research project that focus on Human-robot collaboration.
+This is a GaTech course research project that focus on Human-robot collaboration.
 Here's the project paper link: [Learning Diverse Strategies for Human Robot Collaboration via GAIL](./assets/pdf/example_pdf.pdf)

 # Abstract